nmshd/.github/CONTRIBUTING.md

    - Name the branch according to our [branching guide](#branching-guide).
    - Branches are useful since they isolate your changes from incoming changes from upstream.
 They also enable you to create multiple PRs from the same fork.
 4. Make and commit your changes to your branch.
-   - You can run static code checks b running `npm run lint`.
+   - You can run static code checks by running `npm run lint`.
    - You can run tests locally by running `npm run test:local:node`.
    - Please follow our [Commit Messages](#commit-messages) guidance.
 5. Add new tests corresponding to your change, if applicable.